privacy-scaling-explorations/maci/contracts/README.md

     - A contract holding the verifying keys for the circuits

 * **`crypto/`**
-    - Contracts with cryptographic functions including hash functions.
+    - Contracts with cryptographic functions including hash functions

 * **`trees/`**
-    - Contains Merkle tree contracts.
+    - Contains Merkle tree contracts

 * **`gatekeepers/`**
     - Abstract contract for creating signup gatekeepers and two sample implementations (FreeForAll and SignUpToken gatekeepers)